Pierre-Lannoy/wp-decalog/readme.txt

 4. Event Details in Internal Viewer
 5. WordPress Traces List
 6. Trace Details in Internal Viewer
-7. Live Events In-browser Console
+7. Live Events with In-browser Console
-8. Events & Traces Seen in Grafana ç.
-Metrics Seen in InfluxDB
+8. Events & Traces Seen in Grafana (example of external service) ç.
+Metrics Seen in InfluxDB (example of external service)